-Fuvahmulah is the ultimate destination if you’re looking for the pelagic encounter of a lifetime – no other place in the Maldives, or even Asia, offers divers the chance to encounter 7 types of sharks in a single day.
-Lucky visitors can also bump into mola molas, pilot whales and congregations of black oceanic mantas, as well as schools of barracudas, yellowfin tuna, bonitos, sailfish, and much, much more...
+Looking for the pelagic encounter of a lifetime?
+Fuvahmulah is guaranteed to impress.
+No other place in the Maldives, or even Asia, offers divers the chance to encounter seven types of sharks in a single day.
+And, lucky visitors can also bump into mola molas, pilot whales and congregations of oceanic mantas, as well as schools of barracuda, yellowfin tuna, bonitos, sailfish, and much, much more...

-Read on and discover why Fuvahmulah is ZuBlu's favourite destination in the Maldives for big fish!
+Read on and discover why Fuvahmulah is the best big fish destination in the Maldives!

 The resident tiger sharks first made Fuvahmulah famous, but visitors can also get up-close and personal with thresher sharks, scalloped hammerhead sharks, oceanic whitetip sharks, silvertip sharks, grey reef sharks and whitetip reef sharks.
 Whale sharks also make an appearance every year as well as black oceanic manta rays.
 In fact, Fuvahmulah may well be one of the best places in Asia if you want to dive with such a variety of big animals in a wild and relatively unknown destination.